How to Access Property Records in Michigan

 Voluntary Liens

-Anyone who cannot afford to pay cash for a home will need a mortgage.
+Mortgage Liens - Anyone who cannot afford to pay cash for a home will need a mortgage.
 Mortgage records show a lot of information, such as the purchase price, down payment, loan amount, and terms (interest, etc.).
 When you take out a mortgage, you agree to allow the lender to put a lien on the house.
-The lien is insurance if you don't pay back the loan, allowing the lender to seize and sell it in foreclosure.
+The lien is insurance if you don't repay the loan, allowing the lender to seize and sell it in foreclosure.

 Some of the information in a mortgage includes: